yachabach/UdaSecurity/starter/README.md

 Each of the requirements below should be verified by one or more unit tests.
 All of these test the **Security Service**, so make sure your tests don't depend on the implementation of the Repository or the Image Service. *Remember, you can use ****`Mocks`**** to replace these services in your unit tests.*

 You should also write interfaces to describe the necessary behaviors of your dependencies to make them easier to Mock.
 We’re already using a SecurityRepository interface, but we have no interface to describe the behavior of our Image Service.
-Create an interface that makes it easy to test our application regardless of whether we’re using the `AwsImageService` or `FakeImageService`.
+Create an interface that makes it easy to test our com.udacity.catpoint.com.udacity.catpoint.application.application regardless of whether we’re using the `AwsImageService` or `FakeImageService`.

 ### *Optional Stand Out Task:* Connect Your Project to the AWS Image Recognition Library

-> Once you have created an interface for your image service, complete the steps described in the AwsImageService to create credentials and provide them in a properties file for your application.
+> Once you have created an interface for your image com.udacity.catpoint.image, complete the steps described in the AwsImageService to create credentials and provide them in a properties file for your com.udacity.catpoint.com.udacity.catpoint.application.application.
 Change the ImageService implementation class in the CatpointGui class to use the AwsImageService instead of the FakeImageService.
 Try submitting different types of images and see what comes back!

 ![Image of the Gui](gui_1.png)

-**While you are writing tests, it's possible you may need to refactor the application in order to make all of the requirements testable.** For example, parts of the business logic may be contained in the GUI or repository classes.
-You may have to move this logic into the security service to be tested.
+**While you are writing tests, it's possible you may need to refactor the com.udacity.catpoint.com.udacity.catpoint.application.application in order to make all of the requirements testable.** For example, parts of the business logic may be contained in the GUI or repository classes.
+You may have to move this logic into the security com.udacity.catpoint.image to be tested.

 Remember, a failing unit test could mean one of two things: